 The tubes come together at six corners, but the outer corner of the building on the plaza inadvertently pays further tribute to Mies: Its inverted corner, with a single concave column of tubes, signals the invisible corner refined over decades by Mies in his American works.

 At night the tubes glow in a range of illumination patterns, from cooler linear lights to warmer rectangles of light that suggest interior rooms.
 The tubes, set off from the concealed walls, work as solar chimneys and notably reduce solar heat gain, but their aesthetics are primary.
-Chris McVoy, Principal of Steven Holl Architects, described how, during the competition process in 2011, someone sliced an acrylic tube in half, illuminated it from behind, and stood back, transfixed by its glow.
+Chris McVoy, partner at Steven Holl Architects, described how, during the competition process in 2011, someone sliced an acrylic tube in half, illuminated it from behind, and stood back, transfixed by its glow.
 This started the long journey towards capturing this sensual quality in built form.
 As with the interior ceiling, the conceptual intent remains clear despite the tribulations of building making.
 This is the mark of a skilled architectural team.

 Lately, a cool material palette dominates Holl’s projects: steel, other metals, painted grays, translucent glass, concrete, and bright white drywall.
 Similar to the exterior of the Hunters Point library in New York City, which opened last year, the exposed concrete walls at the MFAH are painted silver, a move suggested late in construction by Director Gary Tinterow.
 This is a win.
 Inside and out, the treatment is muted, unless hit by direct sun, in which case it shines.
 The color unites the wall with service items like fire stairs and elevator doors; it encourages these bits to recede.
 The platinum is stylish and generic at once, even nostalgically futuristic—to me it recalls the worn matte finish of a weathered spacecraft or the skin of a mime rather than the brushed titanium of an Apple product.
 Moments of warmth come from the lighting, including cast glass lamps set into the concrete, designed by Holl—and of course from the art.